We are here to provide you with accurate, up-to-date information about options for quitting porn.

 When we were struggling with our porn use, we couldn't find a comprehensive jumping-off point to help us understand all of the options for quitting porn.
 So, after we got our feet under us, we built one.
-Today, we're hard at work at giving you the best and most complete collection of information possible to learn how to start down the path to quitting porn.
+Today, work hard to give you the best and most complete collection of information possible to learn how to start down the path to quitting porn.
 It's our way of saying to you: "you're not alone."

 How do I know if using porn has become a problem in my life?

 Here at PornHelp, we believe porn is a highly potent stimulant around which unhealthy addictive/compulsive behaviors can arise.
 That said, we choose not to express an opinion about whether pornography is “good or bad” in a broader sense.
-We are focused on helping people who want to stop using porn to find the right path to quitting.
-By not labeling porn as simply good or bad” in a general sense.
-This decision is driven by our desire not to make you, the person who wants to stop, feel judged for or ashamed by your porn use.
+We are focused on helping people who want to stop using porn find the right path to quitting.
+By not labeling porn as simply good or bad, we aim to avoid making you, the person who wants to stop, feel judged for or ashamed by your porn use.
 What matters to us is that PornHelp feels like a safe, reliable, non-judgmental place for you to find the resources you need to quit.

 That is not to say we lack opinions on the topic of porn.
 We just choose not to make them part of our mission to point you to the help you need.
 If you are interested in learning more about pornography and its social, scientific, and spiritual effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.